Teen Depression Treatment

 Not A Big Crowd

 Many times, one of the biggest stressors in an adolescent’s life is the huge swarm of people watching, and often judging, every move.
 It can feel extremely intimidating to be honest and open (about feeling depressed) and impossible to change, while you’re dealing with all of that every day.
-The small number of people at Paradigm can often make for an easier time in treatment, because it’s just easier to focus on yourself.
+The small number of people at Paradigm can often make for an easier time in teen depression treatment, because it’s just easier to focus on yourself.